yelghali/prompt-based-tutorial-AKS/README.md

 - How do I use ACI through virtual nodes in AKS?

-For Both Developers and Admins:

-- How do I use Goldilocks for recommendations on setting CPU & RAM requests in AKS?

-- How do I use affinity to reduce cross-zone charges for multi-zone clusters/pools in AKS?

 ## Resiliency of compute and data

- - How does AKS ensure the resiliency of compute and data?
+ - How does AKS ensure the resiliency of compute and data?*

  - What features and tools are available in AKS to improve the resiliency of my applications?

  - What are some best practices for ensuring the resiliency of compute and data in AKS?